 To show up as an emotionally intelligent charismatic leader:

-- Actively listen when others speak, and get curious about team members’ thoughts, ideas, feelings, and concerns.
+- Use listening skills when others speak, and get curious about team members’ thoughts, ideas, feelings, and concerns.
 This prevents one of the situations that often lead to charismatic leaders’ downfalls: tunnel vision.

 - Recognize toxic behaviors and emotional triggers.
 For example, do you set the standard that there’s no work-life balance at the company by staying at the office until 8:00 p.m. every night?
 Do you yell at people when you feel overwhelmed or exhausted?
 Acknowledge, correct, and prevent these behaviors from happening to avoid a poor work culture from developing.